The Bavarian Mountain Hound is a lesser-known breed of dog from Germany.

 Their snouts are long and built for tracking.

-Bavarian Mountain Hounds’ coats are somewhat soft around their heads.
+Bavarian Mountain Hounds’ coats are short and somewhat soft around their heads.

 But it is rougher on their tails, legs and bellies to protect them from rough, mountainous terrain.

 Their coats can come in a few different colors.
 Bridle, reddish brown and tan are the most common.

 However, fawn colors, red and a few other colors are also possible.

 Bavarian Mountain Hounds’ eyes are nearly always brown, and their noses are black.

 Hardly noticeable, black hairs can commonly be picked out from their coats.

 Their tails are usually darker than most of their other coats.
 A white patch on their chests is also standard.